EasyRPG/Player/README.md

 Set shared libs to ON or OFF depending on which type of libraries RetroArch uses on the platform you are targeting.

+### Building an Android APK:

+Building requirements:

+- Android SDK with NDK r21

+Step-by-step instructions:

+    tar xf easyrpg-player-0.6.2.tar.xz     # unpack the tarball cd easyrpg-player-0.6.2/builds/android # enter in the android directory ./gradlew -PtoolchainDirs="DIR1;DIR2" assembleRelease # create the APK

+Replace ``DIR1`` etc. with the path to the player dependencies.
+You can use the scripts in the ``android`` folder of our [buildscripts] to compile them.

+To pass additional CMake arguments use ``-PcmakeOptions``:

+    -PcmakeOptions="-DSOME_OPTION1=ON -DSOME_OPTION2=OFF"

+The unsigned APK is stored in:

+    app/build/outputs/apk/release/app-release-unsigned.apk

 ## Running EasyRPG Player